Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Introduction

 Among the two limits, $\beta_U\to\infty$ and $\beta_0\to\infty$, we observe that the later one is very interesting.
-For this the Rindler propagators reduce to those in TFD with the identifications $\phi^R\equiv\phi$, $\phi^L\equiv\tilde{\phi}$ and $\beta_U \equiv \beta$.
-Thus must be identical to those in CTP for $\sigma=\beta_U/2$.
-Thus our investigation suggests a profound correspondence between the accelerated and thermal systems.
+For this, without applying analytic continuation, the Rindler propagators reduce to those in TFD with the identifications $\phi^R\equiv\phi$, $\phi^L\equiv\tilde{\phi}$ and $\beta_U \equiv \beta$.
+Thus these must be identical to those in CTP for $\sigma=\beta_U/2$.
+Although the result is known, but our approach is different from the earlier analysis \cite{Fulling1987135}.
+Previously this has been shown through defining Minkowski vacuum in terms of Rindler field states, whereas we show by calculating Feynman propagators.
+However there are advantages in our approach.
+We able to show more results of CTP through Rindler frame field theory.
+Application of analytic continuation provides us propagators which are compatible to two more specific values of $\sigma$ in CTP, namely $\sigma=0$ and $\sigma=\beta_U$.
+Therefore our investigation suggests a profound correspondence between the accelerated and thermal systems.
 Such an observation has various implications.
 These are as follows. \begin{itemize} \item Unlike TFD, in the two Rindler wedges we have two physical fields and therefore these are parts of our system.
 Moreover the thermal vacuum can be constructed from composite Fock space of these fields.
-Therefore such an analysis not only encodes the logistics of TFD, but also provides more physical picture in terms of the realization of both the fields.
+Therefore such an analysis not only encodes the logistics of TFD, but also provides more physical picture in terms of the realization of both the fields. \item Similar to CTP, in our discussion we have a clear Keldysh contour for the Rindler time coordinate $\eta$.
+One part is the hyperbolic path in RRW, runs from $\eta=-\infty$ to $\eta=\infty$.
+The last part is the hyperbolic trajectory in LRW (runs from $\eta=\infty$ to $\eta=-\infty$) which is the mirror image of that in RRW.
+They are connected by a complex branch from $\eta=\infty$ to $\eta = \infty - i\beta_U/2$ for non-analytic continuation case.
+Therefore Rindler frame QFT also encodes the language of CTP.
+But here, unlike CTP, both the fields commute with each other. \end{itemize} In summary, the zero temperature ($\beta_0\to\infty$) field theory in Rindler frames, at least in the non-interacting level and for non-analytic continuation, can completely mimic the TFD formalism with added advantages like both the fields are now parts of the original system and can also encode features of CTP.
+Use of analytic continuation provides us freedom to go beyond TFD results as well as shows close proximity of CTP by invoking few more cases in CTP.